 It makes my Mom and I happy to know that Mickey’s life is remembered by someone other than our family.
 After reading the story, which I cherish, my Mom and I had such an emotional time.
 Since I was so young when it happened, I really never grieved.
 I remembered missing him and wanting to look at his photo, but after reading the story, I cried for weeks.
 We have shared your story with so many family members and friends, and all have been brought to tears, by the sadness of my brother’s death and also by the sadness that you have carried through your lifetime.

 To say the least this has been a wonderful, touching, emotional and extraordinary reunion after the passage of more than 50 years.

 Interestingly Michael has a nephew who bears his name living here in the Seattle area.
-But with all that has recently transpired my one regret is that Michael’s father unfortunately passed away just six weeks prior to the publication of this story and I did not have the opportunity to speak to him.
-John Casamento was 84 years old and was buried on the very day this blog was originally published, May 1, 2012 next to his son at Gate of Heaven Cemetery in Silver Spring, Maryland.
+But with all that has recently transpired my one regret is that Michael’s father unfortunately passed away just six weeks prior to the posting of this story and I did not have the opportunity to speak to him.
+John Casamento was 84 years old and was buried on the very day this blog was originally published, May 1, 2012, next to his son, at Gate of Heaven Cemetery in Silver Spring, Maryland.